 All dogs shed, some more than others but it doesn’t take much fur to enter your HVAC system’s vents and affect air quality.
 Blockages can cut your unit’s performance and even cause damage long-term.
 Regularly clean around vents to prevent hair buildup and change your air filters regularly so hair doesn’t prevent air from flowing freely.

 Dogs love to leave their mark.
 Unfortunately, that means your HVAC system might be a target.
 Urine can eat away at grates and corrode aluminum fins and other lines, damaging those and other parts of your HVAC system.
-You can install a small degrative fence to deter your dog.
+You can install a small fence to deter your dog.
 When adding a fence or box, remember to leave enough ventilation.

 Keeping these tips in mind can save you money and the hassle of replacing anything that your loving dog did.

-You can also call us at 704-771-1020 and our friendly, knowledgeable staff will help you with any questions that you may have about protecting your HVAC.
+Need some help?
+Call us at 704-771-1020 and our friendly, knowledgeable staff will help you with any questions that you may have about protecting your HVAC.